Saradhk/Learning-Biomechanics-Coding/Gait_Analysis_Project/Dynamic_Gait_Analysis/README.md

 4. **Manual Stride Correction (Left Leg):**
    - **Observation:** The recording for the left leg was truncated, showing only one valid "valley."
    - **Solution:** To maintain the matrix structure and proceed with the symmetry analysis, a manual frame (160) was assigned as the second event to facilitate the exercise.
+5. **patio-Temporal Analysis (Right Leg Focus):**
+   - Stride Length: 0.42 meters
+   - Walking Speed: 0.61 m/s
+-  **Why only the Right Leg?**
+In this specific trial, spatio-temporal parameters were extracted exclusively from the Right Leg data.
+This decision was made because the Right Leg provided two clear, consecutive Heel Strike events, allowing for a 100% data-driven calculation.
+The Left Leg data in this specific recording was truncated, requiring a manual frame estimation (Frame 160) for symmetry cycles, which is less reliable for calculating precise physical displacement.
+By prioritizing the Right Leg, we ensure the integrity and clinical accuracy of the reported walking speed and stride length.

-5. **No Noise Filtering:** To preserve the original signal integrity and observe raw sensor behavior in a static state, no digital filtering (e.g., Butterworth) was applied.
+6. **No Noise Filtering:** To preserve the original signal integrity and observe raw sensor behavior in a static state, no digital filtering (e.g., Butterworth) was applied.

 ## Results
 - **Dynamic ROM:** Successfully captured a natural knee flexion-extension range of ~46 degrees for the right knee and ~64 degrees for the left knee.